gauravappy97/Fantasy11-Desktop-Application/README.md

            Users can create their team.
     </li>
     <li>
-           Users can create their team.
+           They can save their team and use them after any time.
     </li>
     <li>
            They can view their team in the "Open Team" section.